Breech Baby – Causes, Risks, and Turning

 2. Knee to Chest

 It is recommended to do knee-to-chest exercises at least 2 times a day.
-Also, prefer doing it on an empty stomach or it could add to discomfort or nausea later.
-In case you feel your baby turning while doing this exercise, use one of your hands to exert gentle pressure on the baby’s rear part that lies just above the pubic bone.
+Also, prefer doing it on an empty stomach, as it could add to discomfort or nausea later.
+If you feel your baby turning while doing this exercise, use one of your hands to exert gentle pressure on the baby’s rear part that lies just above the pubic bone.

 3. The Cat-Cow Position

-Also called the hands and knee position, a mom to be can rely on it in order to turn the baby around.
-This position can help turn the body flexible so that the flipping over of the baby can be achieved easily.
+Also called the hands and knee position, a mom-to-be can rely on it in order to turn the baby around.
+This position can help turn the body flexibly so that the flipping over of the baby can be achieved easily.
 Get a yoga mat or a simple mat for yourself.
-Now, get down on your knees and hands on the mat.
+Now, get down on your knees and put your hands on the mat.
 Also, drop your belly low.
-This position is similar to a cow-posture.
+This position is similar to a cow posture.
 Next, elevate your back in a curved position and stay there.
 This is similar to a cat position.
-Repeat this 3-4 times a day, and you may notice a miracle when your breech baby is no more breech.
+Repeat this 3-4 times a day, and you may notice a miracle when your breech baby is no longer breech.

 4. Forward-Leaning Inversion

-This exercise is similar to knee-to-chest exercise but involves a bit more effort.
-Follow a similar pattern as that of the knee-to-chest exercise.
-However, this time place your lower body on the couch or the bed and your upper body parts, i.e., the head and elbows, on the ground.
+This exercise is similar to the knee-to-chest exercise but involves a bit more effort.
+Follow a similar pattern to that of the knee-to-chest exercise.
+However, this time, place your lower body on the couch or the bed and your upper body parts, i.e., the head and elbows, on the ground.

 Do remember to tuck your chin, as this very step will help in pelvic muscle relaxation.
 Keep someone by your side while you practice this exercise.
 Stay in the position for about 30 seconds and repeat it 3-4 times a day.